community + cultural info

 .
 Comprehensive planning by local and state government agencies,

-partnership with business and community interests to promote sensible
+working in partnership with business and community interests to promote sensible

-estate development;
+real estate development;

 .
 New resources to implement vacant property reclamation projects;